 - Veruccas and/or warts

-There are many things you can do for yourself to lower the impacts of the stress you experience.
+There are many things you can do for yourself to lower the impacts of the stress you experience, your own self help stress toolkit if you like.
 Some of my top tips are below, give them a try.

 - Make time for hobbies and interests.